YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 LOGTOOLONG, Environment variable eeee is too long.
 Maximum length allowed is llll bytes.

-Information: This error is triggered whenever the length of an environment variable that GT.M cares about exceeds the maximum allowed limit.
+Information: This error is triggered whenever the length of an environment variable that YottaDB cares about exceeds the maximum allowed limit.

 Action: The maximum allowed limit is indicated in the message.
 Specify a value for the environment variable within this length.